No items in your shopping bag.

 In order to separate the different stages in our production chain, we classify our suppliers according to our degree of proximity to them, from tier 1 to 4, tier 1 designating the final stage of the production process, i.e. the last step before placing the product on the market.

-These conditions, particularly in the field of human rights and employment law, are formalized in our general conditions of purchase and Supplier Code of Conduct.
+These conditions, particularly in the field of human rights and employment law, are formalised in our general conditions of purchase and Supplier Code of Conduct.
 To ensure that they are respected, we arrange regular audits by expert and independent third parties.

-We rely on the expertise of the BSCI (Business Social Compliance Initiative), a corporate social compliance initiative aimed at improving working conditions in their international supply chains; the SMETA (Sedex Members Ethical Trade Audit) and WRAP (Worldwide Responsible Accredited Production) social audit protocols, the WCA (Workplace Conditions Assessment) program and the SA 8000 standard for social responsibility relating to decent work.
+We rely on the expertise of the BSCI (Business Social Compliance Initiative), a corporate social compliance initiative aimed at improving working conditions in their international supply chains; the SMETA (Sedex Members Ethical Trade Audit) and WRAP (Worldwide Responsible Accredited Production) social audit protocols, the WCA (Workplace Conditions Assessment) programme and the SA 8000 standard for social responsibility relating to decent work.

 • In 2021, all our suppliers signed our general conditions of purchase and Supplier Code of Conduct